quantifiedcode/python-anti-patterns/docs/correctness/not_using_explicit_unpacking.rst

 Use unpacking
 .............

-The modified module below is functionally equivalent to the original module, but this module is more concise and less prone to error.
+The modified code below is functionally equivalent to the original code, but this code is more concise and less prone to error.

 .. code:: python